Disease/Disorder

 Physical examination

-Examination of the child with suspected NBPI should include observation, inspection, palpation, range of motion, muscle tone, motor and sensation, and primitive and muscle stretch reflexes.
+Physical examination is the mainstay in diagnosing suspected NBPI and should include observation, inspection, palpation, range of motion, muscle tone, motor and sensation, and primitive and muscle stretch reflexes.
 The goal of initial assessment is to anatomically localize and grade severity of the injury.
-Typically lower motor neuron signs are expected.1,5
+Typically, lower motor neuron signs are expected.1,6,10

 - General observation is necessary to assess for achievement of age appropriate gross motor and fine motor developmental milestones.1

-- Inspection may reveal asymmetries in limb length and circumference, atrophy, torticollis, scapular winging, asymmetric chest expansion (may indicate phrenic nerve involvement).1,5
+- Inspection may reveal asymmetries in limb length and circumference, atrophy, torticollis, scapular winging, asymmetric chest expansion (may indicate phrenic nerve involvement).1,6

 - Palpation may reveal underlying bony abnormalities, masses, and contractures.1